Thmsbonte/Achylles-Application/README.md

 ## Overview

-MVP of a mobile application for French real estate company Achylles.
-With a multi-step search form and a tinder-like results display this app's ambition is to offer an innovative way to look for your next new-build investment.
+Cross-platform mobile application for French real estate company Achylles.
+With a multi-step search form and tinder-like results, this app's ambition is to offer an innovative way to look for your next new-build investment.

 ### Main features
 - **Login** and **Signup** with account verification